 The thin strip of land known as the Neck connects the Tasman Peninsula to the Forestier Peninsula.
 It's about 400 metres long and less than 30 metres wide at one point.
-This narrow entrance to the Tasmanian Peninsula was once guarded by a line of chained dogs to prevent convicts from escaping the notorious prison settlement at Port Arthur.
+This narrow entrance to the Tasman Peninsula was once guarded by the dog line, a line of dogs chained together to prevent convicts from escaping the notorious prison settlement at nearby Port Arthur.
 Many tried to escape, some succeeded and there's now a sculpture to mark this once brutal barricade.

 The area attracts bushwalkers, rock climbers, kayakers, divers and surfers and is a popular summer holiday destination for locals and visitors alike with a range of places to stay.

-Eaglehawk Neck is a one-hour drive south of Hobart.
+Eaglehawk Neck is a 1-hr drive south of Hobart.